-Pad kee mao ผัดขี้เมา or drunken noodles is stir fried noodles with holy basil and lots of chilies.
+Pad kee mao ผัดขี้เมา or drunken noodles is stir fried rice noodles with holy basil and lots of chilies.
 It's a cult-favourite Thai street food.
 The combination of chewy fresh rice noodles, the epic savoury sauce, and the fragrance of holy basil ... there is nothing quite like it and it never gets old.

 In this recipe I share 7 secrets to making the perfect, authentic pad kee mao, guaranteed to make this better than take out; and once the prep is done it takes literally 3 minutes to make each portion.
 You can see the video in the recipe card where I show the cooking in real time!